 Some VM sizes, A-series VMs for example, can only use Standard HDD storage.
 While the A-series VM is economical, it has some definite limitations that need to be considered.

 Hopefully the 4 differences between the Azure Storage Types I outlined can help you in deciding which storage type is right for you.
+Also, feel free to check out our User Guide for more How-to, Knowledge Articles, and Best Practices.

 Want Future News and Updates Emailed Right to Your Inbox?